In-depth Analysis

 As far as LoanBuilder interest rates and fees go, the deal is simple – the shorter the term, the lower the cost.
 While the fees are usually not too high, short repayment terms result in large weekly payments.
 On the bright side, rates are completely transparent, with no hidden costs.

-• Fees: No origination fee, no closing costs, $20 returned payment fee
+• Fees: No origination fee, no hidden fees, and a $20 Returned Item Fee if a payment is returned

 • Repayment options: Weekly